 The aim of this colloquium is to consolidate the network among early career researchers and postgraduate students from all across the country, especially in the branches of mathematics studied in our school — algebra, analysis, combinatorics, applied mathematics and optimisation.
 The event will be divided into two parallel sessions (pure maths, and applied maths and optimisation), each of them with plenary talks and short postgraduate talks spread throughout the day.

 Postgraduate students working in any field of mathematics are encouraged to submit an abstract for a short talk (20 minutes + questions).
 This includes students from the UK as well as abroad.
 The submission deadline is the 15th of March.

 Guidelines for abstract submission: Please send the title and abstract for your talk as either a TeX file or, if there are no formulas or mathematical symbols, in the body of your email.
 Please try to limit your abstract to 1000 characters or less.
 Literature references will not be included in the book of abstracts.
 Send submissions to firstname.lastname@example.org.
 We will let you know whether your talk has been accepted within a week of the submission deadline.

 It is a pleasure to have the following as invited speakers:

-Click here for the list of all registered participants.
+Click here for the list of participants.